RetroDECK/ES-DE/INSTALL.md

 ```
 Keep in mind though that a debug version will be much slower due to all compiler optimizations being disabled.

-To create a profiling build, run this:
+To create a profiling build (optimized with debug symbols), run this:
 ```
 cmake -DCMAKE_BUILD_TYPE=Profiling .
 make
 ```

-You can then profile the code with valgrind:
+You can then profile the code with Valgrind:
 ```
 valgrind --tool=callgrind ./emulationstation
 ```